 Create a MotherDuck Data Source

-Follow these steps to connect to MotherDuck database and create a MotherDuck data source.
+Follow these steps to connect to a MotherDuck database and create a MotherDuck data source.

 Create a MotherDuck Data Source

-Unlike most other data sources, you do not need to worry about setting up a user and its access rights, and can proceed to connect the database directly.
+Unlike most other data sources, you do not need to worry about setting up a user and their access rights, and can proceed to connect the database directly.

 Steps: